 A glance at the Wikipedia page on the Berber people reveals a long history of their mingling with Rome and Carthage, the rising and ebbing of their prestige and influence, and eventually, their Arabization and their role in wars in Al-Andalus (Islamic Spain).
 Enter the period of colonial Africa, and we see the Berber people reeling under a double hegemony of the French and the Arabic cultures.
 The article states that there are many more Berber people in North Africa than there are Berber speakers.
 Indeed, most of the Maghrib (the English/French term Maghrib refers to the whole of North Africa, while in Arabic, Maghrib refers to the kingdom of Morocco) is Berber in origin.
 However, after independence from France, Morocco and Algeria decided to do something which I believe even India did after independence.
 The government tried to reduce the influence of the colonial language – French in this case – by pursuing a policy of actively promoting one prestigious language – Arabic – and suppressing others – Berber.
 It was only during the Arab spring in 2011, amidst protests for constitutional reforms, that Berber was made an official language in Morocco along with Arabic.
 Algeria followed in 2016.

 I learnt all of this during Valentine’s week in Marrakech, after discussion over tea with a Berber family with whom we were staying (and reading up on the internet late into the night).
 What started this conversation with the young Berber lad of the family was our choice of clothes during the spectacular journey from M’Hamid El Ghizlane to Marrakech (the journey itself deserves another post).
 We were wearing the blue gandora of the people of the desert and had a black shesh or turban tied on our heads.
-Many a Moroccan, including our host, would at first glance think of us as Berbers!
+Many a Moroccan, including our host, would, at first glance, think of us as Berbers!
 Even our skin complexion matched.
-Our host was delighted in knowing of our interest in the Berber culture and would thus, to the best of his knowledge and his mother’s, try to satiate our curiosity.
+Our host was delighted to know of our interest in the Berber culture and would thus, to the best of his knowledge and his mother’s, try to satiate our curiosity.
 We talked at length about the language and the people, about the government trying to preserve the language and about the music of the Berber people (which again deserves another post!).
 He showed me his Berber flag with the yaz symbol – ⵣ – that is uncannily like the Bengali swastika.

 As luck would have it, book in hand and a smug smile on my face, I chanced upon an exhibition on typographic journeys of the Moroccan people at the Fondation Dar Belharj (featured in the title image) near the Madrasa Ben Youssef in Marrakech!
 It traced the growth and popularity of the Tifinagh script and the Maghribi Arabic script.
 There were a number of art installations which presented the importance of the script in the olden days, and represented efforts to promote design and development of all the three prevalent scripts of Morocco.
 The coucher du soleil was almost over as we entered the exposition, and we were the only people at the place.
 A beautiful tune was playing in the background and I was surrounded by a celebration of the written language.
 A number of art installations stood proudly there, inspired by the nomadic lifestyle and the ‘sense of belonging’ that is close to my own heart.